Topash15/RollCall/README.md

   ## Installation

-  The application requires node.js and enquirer to run.
-Navigate to the root file of the program and type npm i to install inquirer.
+  The application requires node.js and enquirer to run as well as jest for tests.
+Navigate to the root file of the program and type npm i to install inquirer and jest.
 Node.js does need to be installed already for this to work.

   ## Usage